microsoft/pxt/docs/extensions/getting-started/simple-extension.md

 }
 ```

-## Step  2: Create the package directory and files
+## Step  2: Create the extension directory and files

 Go to the `/libs` directory in the target's file layout.
 Make a new directory there called `tropic`.
-All of our new package files will be in there.
+All of our new extension files will be in there.
 Open [VSCode](https://code.visualstudio.com) or a similar code editor and copy the code for our example `tropic` namespace as a new TypeScript file (don't include our few lines of test code though).
 Save the file as `/libs/tropic/tropic.ts`.

-### Create the package description
+### Create the extension description

 We need to make an extension description file next.
 This is called `pxt.json`.
-The file defines all the components of the package.
-Our `pxt.json` contains a minimum of what's needed to define our package.
+The file defines all the components of the extension.
+Our `pxt.json` contains a minimum of what's needed to define our extension.
 Copy the JSON here and save it as `pxt.json` in the `/tropic` directory.

 ```typescript-ignore
 {